 Neven’s mission at the College of Humanities is to coach an already strong group of undergraduates to improve their written expression.
 Neven’s appointment as the CofH writing coach is the most athletic thing he has done since “winning” the uncoveted participation pin in the 1982 Canada fitness test.
 Students are encouraged to greet Neven as “coach”, as he will find this endlessly entertaining.

-Given the unusual nature of this pandemic year, I will be coaching exclusively via CULearn from October 1st in regularly scheduled slots, with additional consultations scheduled for the last week of classes.
+Given the unusual nature of this pandemic year, I will be coaching exclusively via Brightspace from October 1st in regularly scheduled slots, with additional consultations scheduled for the last week of classes.
 The submission process is slightly different than in previous years.
-Read here for instructions and schedule.
+Read here for instructions.

 Until he gets submissions, Coach will be sitting forlornly on some kind of sports ball in an empty gymnasium, occasionally blowing his whistle to no purpose, waiting for the ping that indicates a student has uploaded a paper for review.